dustinsand/hex-arch-kotlin-spring-boot/README.md

 Personally I've used hexagonal architectures with DDD for years because it matches how I reason about designing applications.
 However, I'm not aware of a "standard" project structure for JVM micro services which other engineers are also familiar with so this is my interpretation.
 If a canonical project structure exists, please let me know.
 I've seen a different interpretation of project structures from each engineer I've learned this architecture from.

-Why am I a proponent of this?

-- Separation of concerns.
-Separates technical complexities from the domain complexities to avoid the "big ball of mud".
-- Promotes coarse-grained use case services which hide the low level domain details.
-Clients of the application use these services to perform use cases preventing directly using the domain classes.
--

 Thank you to all the engineers who have shared their knowledge on this topic.
 This project is a derivative of their work mentioned in the references.
 If you are not familiar with this architecture, please review the references first.

 # Project Description